caltechlibrary/iga/CONTRIBUTING.md

 Any constructive contributions &ndash; bug reports, pull requests (code or documentation), suggestions for improvements, and more &ndash; are welcome.

 ## Conduct

 Everyone is asked to read and respect the [code of conduct](CODE_OF_CONDUCT.md) before participating in this project.

 ## Coordinating work

 A quick way to find out what is currently in the near-term plans for this project is to look at the [GitHub issue tracker](https://github.com/caltechlibrary/iga/issues), but the possibilities are not limited to what you see there &ndash; if you have ideas for new features and enhancements, please feel free to write them up as a new issue or contact the developers directly!

+New development takes place in the `develop` branch.
+We try to make the `main` branch reflect the latest release, meaning that what you see in the main branch reflects what you get with the lateset released version of the software.

 ## Submitting contributions